Triggers for primary calculation

 • The record state of the primary is INVALID or DELETED.

-If any of these options are selected, Network will calculate the primary when specific changes are made to the object fields listed above.
-Otherwise, the Unique Checkbox primary will not recaculate, except when there are duplicate primaries on an object.
+If any of these options are selected, Network MDM will calculate the primary when changes are made to any field on the record.
+Otherwise, the Unique Checkbox primary will not recalculate, except when there are duplicate primaries on an object.

 Events

-Network will calculate a primary if the object fields (listed below) are changed during the following events:
+Network MDM will calculate a primary if the object fields are changed during the following events:

-• New object is added using source subscriptions, data change requests, or the Network API
+• New object is added using source subscriptions, data change requests, or the Network MDM API

-• Specific fields (listed below) on an existing object are changed using source subscriptions, data change requests, or the Network API
+• Primary object fields are changed using source subscriptions, data change requests, or the Network MDM API

 • Merging records manually using Find Suspect Match or merging in bulk through source subscriptions